How to Build Company or Account Hierarchies through Relationships

 By automating with a template, you'll save time and ensure that your company records are consistently associated on an ongoing basis.

-The Comparison Rule defines what kind of likeness to look for when deciding if field values should be considered a match.
+In Step 2, the Comparison Rule defines what kind of likeness to look for when deciding if field values should be considered a match for association.

 Exact Match looks for values that match exactly, with no differences from one record to the next.
 Any unique identifying fields should use Exact Match.